jaodsilv/chosen/docs/SYSTEM-DESIGN.md

 **Version**: 2.0.0
 **Review Status**: Pending User Review

-This system design provides a comprehensive blueprint for implementing the AI Message Writer Assistant v2.
+This system design provides a comprehensive blueprint for implementing CHOSEN.
 All major components, data flows, and architectural decisions are documented with code examples and diagrams.

 The design prioritizes:
 - **Modularity**: Clean separation of concerns